Skip to main content

 A monorepo, built as one system.

-Four production plugins shipping across four formats, five web applications, fifteen shared native modules, and a layered validation stack - all inside a single engineering system.
+Native plugins, web services, a desktop client, shared C++ modules, and a layered validation stack - all inside a single engineering system.

 System Architecture